 Plugging into the cigarette lighter, the Nulaxy acts as a Bluetooth receiver for your phone or tablet, and outputs sound via the AUX socket or FM transmitter.
 Just tune the radio to an unused frequency, set the Nulaxy to the same frequency, and you’re good to go.

 You don’t even have to use a phone or tablet at all, since the adapter can also play music from a USB stick or micro-SD card.
 There’s also a voltage meter to check the health of your car battery, a USB port for charging other devices, and the ability to make hands-free calls over Bluetooth.Buy on Amazon

 Best for Watching Shows: Macally Headrest Tablet Holder

 Keeping young kids entertained during long drives can be a challenge, especially when you’re entering hour five on the same endless highway.
-That’s where a tablet full of their favorite shows, and one of these holders to make those shows easier to watch, come in handy.
+That’s where a tablet full of their favorite shows comes in handy, along with one of these holders to make those shows easier to watch.

 Headrest holders like these attach to the driver and/or passenger seats, and let you safely mount tablets or portable gaming devices like a Nintendo Switch for viewing by those in the back seat.